 - You have lived in the state of New York for at least the full prior year and are considered a domiciled resident.

 - If you attended an approved New York state high school for two or more years, graduated from an approved New York state high school and applied for admission to Empire State College within five years of receiving a New York state high school diploma; OR

 - If you attended an approved New York state program for a general equivalency diploma exam preparation, received a GED and applied for admission to Empire State College within five years of receiving the GED.

 Living in the state of New York alone does not meet the residency requirement.

 - the duration of your physical presence in New York

 - the state of residency of your family

 - N.Y. state motor vehicle registration

 If you believe you have established New York state residency and now qualify for in-state tuition rates, you must apply for a change of residency by completing the New York state residency application and provide three forms of documentation as outlined on the first page of this application.

-Completed residency applications must be submitted prior to the term start for the semester in which tuition is due.
-Applications received after the term start will be reviewed and made effective the next term, if approved.
+Completed residency applications must be submitted by the last date of add/drop for the term in which tuition is due.
+Applications received after the last date of add/drop will be reviewed and made effective the next term, if approved.